guhamohar/Practical-Machine-Learning/mlproject.md

 This reduces the number of predictors to 53.
 Now that the final set of predictors is determined, the values may require transformations, ex centering or scaling, before being used in a model.

-The *preProcess* function from caret package can be used for predictor transformations in the training set and we standadardize the variables.
+The *preProcess* function from caret package can be used for predictor transformations in the training set and we scale and standadardize the variables.

 ```r